sliceem88/pet-project/README.md

-# pet-project
 Pet project Symfony + React + GraphQL + GatsbyJS
 ------------------------------------------------
 To spin up project do:
+## make install
-make install - It will build and run project
+It will build and run project